intel/neural-compressor/examples/pytorch/eager/medical_imaging/3d-unet/nnUnet/documentation/inference_example_Prostate.md

     ```bash
     nnUNet_print_pretrained_model_info Task005_Prostate
     ```
    to obtain information on which modality needs to get which number.
-The outpput for Prostate is the following:
+The output for Prostate is the following:

         Prostate Segmentation.
         Segmentation targets are peripheral and central zone, input modalities are 0: T2, 1: ADC.
         Also see Medical Segmentation Decathlon, http://medicaldecathlon.com/
 6) The script we ran in 3) automatically converted the test data for us and stored them in `$nnUNet_raw_data_base/nnUNet_raw_data/Task005_Prostate/imagesTs`.
-Note that you need to to this conversion youself when using other than Medcial Segmentation Decathlon datasets.
+Note that you need to to this conversion yourself when using other than Medcial Segmentation Decathlon datasets.
 No worries.
 Doing this is easy (often as simple as appending a _0000 to the file name if only one input modality is required).
 Instructions can be found here [here](data_format_inference.md).
 7) You can now predict the Prostate test cases with the pretrained model.
-We exemplarily use the 3D full resoltion U-Net here:
+We exemplarily use the 3D full resolution U-Net here:
     ```bash
     nnUNet_predict -i $nnUNet_raw_data_base/nnUNet_raw_data/Task005_Prostate/imagesTs/ -o OUTPUT_DIRECTORY -t 5 -m 3d_fullres
     ```